IPTinCan Documentation

 Docker Setup

-IPTinCan provides official Docker images for easy deployment:
+IPTinCan provides Docker images for easy deployment:

 # Pull the latest image